spatstat/AAU2015/labs/lab2.md

     1. Plot the `japanesepines` data.

-    2. Use the command `quadratcount` to divide the study region of the Japanese Pines data into a $3 \times 3$ array of equal quadrats, and count the number of trees in each quadrat.
+    2. Use the command `quadratcount` to divide the study region of the Japanese Pines data into a 3x3 array of equal quadrats, and count the number of trees in each quadrat.

     3. Most plotting commands will accept the argument `add=TRUE` and interpret it to mean that the plot should be drawn over the existing display, without clearing the screen beforehand.
-Use this to plot the Japanese Pines data, and superimposed on this, the $3\times 3$ array of quadrats, with the quadrat counts also displayed.
+Use this to plot the Japanese Pines data, and superimposed on this, the 3x3 array of quadrats, with the quadrat counts also displayed.

-    4. Use the command `quadrat.test` to perform the
-        $\chi^2$ test of CSR on the Japanese Pines data.
+    4. Use the command `quadrat.test` to perform the χ-square test of CSR on the Japanese Pines data.

     5. Plot the Japanese Pines data, and superimposed on this, the 3x3 array of quadrats and the observed, expected and